 When conducting an assessment of NIPT, value judgments are inevitable.
-For example, when assessing the effectiveness of NIPT, questions are raised with respect to what are regarded desirable outcomes.
-This may not be reducible to health-related outcomes, and may need the use of normative concepts such as reproductive autonomy (Kessels, Carter, 2019).
+For example, when assessing the effectiveness of NIPT, questions are raised with respect to which outcomes can be regarded as desirable.
+This may not be limited to health-related outcomes, and may need the use of normative concepts such as reproductive autonomy (Kessels et al, 2019).
 And even when standard health-related outcome measures are used, like the Quality-Adjusted Life Years (QALY), normative questions need to be addressed: 'Whose health benefits should be counted: those of the unborn child of those of the prospective parents?
 Are QALYs lost when a woman decides, after a positive NIPT test result, to abort a foetus with Down syndrome?'
-(Goldhaber-Fiebert and Brandeau, 2015).
+(Goldhaber-Fiebert et al, 2015).